Kungbib/swedish-bert-models/README.md

 # Swedish BERT Models

-The National Library of Sweden / KB lab releases three pretrained language models based on BERT and ALBERT.
+The National Library of Sweden / KBLab releases three pretrained language models based on BERT and ALBERT.
 The models are trained on aproximately 15-20GB of text (200M sentences, 3000M tokens) from various sources (books, news, government publications, swedish wikipedia and internet forums) aiming to provide a representative BERT model for Swedish text.
 A more complete description will be published later on.

 The following three models are currently available: